ibm-cloud-docs/containers/cs_dedicated_tokens.md

 # Creating a {{site.data.keyword.registryshort_notm}} token for a {{site.data.keyword.Bluemix_notm}} Dedicated image registry
 {: #cs_dedicated_tokens}

-Create a non-expiring token to use an image registry with clusters that you used for single and scalable groups.
+Create a non-expiring token to use an image registry that you used for single and scalable groups with clusters.
 {:shortdesc}

 1. Log in to the {{site.data.keyword.Bluemix_short}} Dedicated environment.